mic-cao/Race-Inference-Algo/README.md

 **Advisor:** Dr. Wenfei Xu, Cornell University

 ## Overview
 This repository contains the code and research findings for an ongoing project focused on predicting race and foreign/native-born status based on the 1940 US census data.
-Led by Michael Cao under the supervision of Prof. Wenfei Xu, this research is part of the broader efforts of the Redlining Lab at the Urban Data Research Lab, Cornell University.
+Supervised by Dr. Wenfei Xu, this research is part of the broader efforts of the Redlining Lab at the Urban Data Research Lab, Cornell University.
 The project aims to uncover demographic patterns influenced by historical redlining practices to inform equitable urban development policies.

 ## Objective
 The primary objective is to develop a robust predictive model using Bayesian Improved Surname First-Name Geocoding (BISFG) techniques.
 This model will estimate probabilities of race and nativity for loan card records, contributing to a deeper understanding of urban inequalities exacerbated by historical redlining.